What Is Agile Methodology, A Guide For Leaders

 One common complaint to pair programming is the waste of human resources to do the task.
 It should not take two people to do a job that can be done by one person.
 However, while the programming uses more manpower, the final output justifies the expense.

-Another benefit is that pairing is not required the full time.
+Another benefit is that pairing is not required full-time.
 Teams can establish their own rules and schedules when deciding if it’s better to pair.

 During continuous integration, development teams input their code into the system several times throughout the day.
 A series of tests are run before the code is added to make sure it won’t damage other pre-existing tests or functions in the system.